gkeng/Listening-to-Chaotic-Whishpers--Code/README.md

 # LCW-Code

+## The whole repo need refactoring.
+I'll try to do it asap.
+I particularly need to find a new dataset to reproduce the results

 This repo is in progress.
 It is dedicated to an implementation of Listening to Chaotic Whispers. https://arxiv.org/abs/1712.02136v1
 We are writing a serie of blogpost to explain each step of our workflow.
 You may find the first the first post on Medium : https://medium.com/@gkeng/make-your-computer-invest-like-a-human-ef0654ccdcff